 Using your ATM or debit card is a simple, hassle-free way to get cash, make deposits, check account balances, transfer funds, make purchases and more.
 To enjoy the many conveniences electronic banking offers, you should make ATM and debit card safety a priority.
 Here are some important safety tips.

 Phishing and Pharming

 FDIC Consumer Education

-January 26, 2006 – A new FDIC on-line tool was released to help educate consumers how to better protect their computers and themselves from identity theft, and steps to take if they have been victimized.
+An FDIC on-line tool helps educate consumers how to better protect their computers and themselves from identity theft, and steps to take if they have been victimized.
 The presentation: Don’t Be an On-Line Victim: How to Guard Against Internet Thieves and Electronic Scams is on the FDIC’s website.